dalphonorechi/Global-AI-Hub-International-ML-Bootcamp/README.md

 * Project : Medical Cost Analysis.

-# Competion.
+# Competition.
-This is a week long competion that was for the Global AI Hub ML Bootcamp and Dphi.
+This is a week long competition that was for the Global AI Hub ML Bootcamp and Dphi.
 It was part of the Python for Machine Learning International Bootcamp by Global AI Hub.

-I was number 1 in the [public leaderboard](https://dphi.tech/challenges/299/leaderboard/public/).
-I was number 3 in the [private leaderboard](https://dphi.tech/challenges/299/leaderboard/private/).
+I was position 1 in the [public leaderboard](https://dphi.tech/challenges/299/leaderboard/public/) and position 3 in the [private leaderboard](https://dphi.tech/challenges/299/leaderboard/private/).

 **About the data**